thainamhoang/adasite/index.md

 #### Beneficence

-Our project offers valuable insights into cinematic trends and contributes to understanding the factors behind movie success.
+Our project offers insights into cinematic trends and contributes to understanding the factors behind the success of a movie.
-Specifically, it explores whether being at the "Intersection" is beneficial for a film.
+Specifically, it explores whether using motives from several genres could be beneficial for a movie.

 #### Non-Maleficence

-1. Risks: Incorrect results from our study could potentially lead to misguided decisions in movie production, affecting ratings and possibly the financial success of the involved parties.
+Incorrect results from our study could potentially lead to misguided decisions in movie production, affecting ratings and possibly the financial success of the involved parties.
 However, since our analysis is based solely on ratings, financial implications are uncertain.

-2. Mitigation: To reduce these risks, we could cross-reference our data with another dataset to minimize misinformation.
-Performing multiple analyses with the same goal and comparing them could also be beneficial.
-We did this by using various metrics to define "being at the Intersection."
+To reduce these risks, we could cross-reference our data with another dataset to increase the robustness of our results.
+Performing multiple analyses with the same goal and comparing them could also be beneficial, which we did by using various metrics to define "being at the intersection".

 #### Privacy

-1. Risks: As the data used are completely anonymous, there are no privacy concerns with our dataset.
+As the data used is completely anonymous, there are no privacy concerns with our dataset.
-2. Mitigation: Since our dataset is derived from anonymous data, no additional privacy measures are required.

 #### Fairness

-1. Risks: From a human fairness perspective, our study did not use data related to actors or characters, thus eliminating human-related fairness risks.
+From a human fairness perspective, our study did not use data related to actors or characters, thus eliminating human-related fairness risks.
 However, a minor fairness issue might arise from the genres of movies, as our analysis includes genre information, potentially leading to skewed results due to genre distribution imbalances.

-2. Mitigation: To mitigate this risk, it would be useful to ensure a balanced representation of genres.
-We could group genres for comparative analysis.
+To mitigate the risk, it would be useful to ensure a balanced representation of genres.
+This has been done by "controlling" genres in the correlation analysis.

 #### Sustainability

-1. Risks: Our project does not require excessive computational power, posing no significant sustainability issues.
-However, maintaining an up-to-date dataset requires regular updates, which, while minimal in energy consumption, could be time-consuming.
-An annual update should suffice, with minimal environmental impact.
+Our project requires quite a big computational load, which spends significant amount of energy.
+It is up to discussion if the results provided by this analysis outweigh the energy consumption.
+We can make sure that the servers provided for us run on sustainable energy.

 #### Empowerment

-Our analysis is not specifically targeted at any particular group of people.
-As the dataset is anonymous and the results aim to identify a correlation between quality and being at the Intersection, there are no apparent risks, and hence no need for specific mitigation measures.
+Our analysis concluded that there is no relation between taking ideas from different genres and the success of a movie.
+We could say that it is good news for pure genre movies that aim to uphold their art.
+If anything it is empowering to smaller genres with smaller budgets and audiences.